Robert Morgan Educational Center

-Robert Morgan Educational Center (RMEC) is a secondary school located at 18180 SW 122nd Avenue in Miami, Florida.
+Robert Morgan Senior High (RMSH) is a secondary school located at 18180 SW 122nd Avenue in Miami, Florida.
 As a magnet school, Robert Morgan is a juxtaposition of a vocational training and classical learning environment that is unique to other schools in its region.
 In April 2007, the school received regional accreditation by the Southern Association of Colleges and Schools.